 Summary: Since 1989, VCU Alumni Stars has recognized the achievement of the university’s most accomplished alumni in the fields of art, business, education, service and health care.

-Scope: I was responsible for the successful project management and timely delivery of all events components.
 This event had a visual theme of “stars”.
 The theme was realized through the science museum location, the set design and the alumni-designed award in the shape of star (which is actually a bright, fiery ball).
 Alumni Stars celebrates the larger VCU Alumni family.
 The aspect of family was communicated through remarks, family style dinner service, cocktail hour featuring drinks made with spirits from alumni-owned distilleries and a performance band comprised of four alumni.

 I also managed the non-live event components of Alumni Stars.
 This included the nominations and award selection; interviewing of awardees; script development; and copy writing.